Sanae Takaichi: Immigration

 Like her fellow candidates in the 2025 LDP leadership election, Takaichi has been described as taking a "hard-line stance" on immigration.
 The New York Times stated that during her leadership campaign "she seized on a wave of anti-immigrant sentiment".
 Specifically she has been described as wanting "tighter restrictions on immigration" and employed "anti-immigration rhetoric" during her campaign.

-During the campaign she called for a "crackdown" on illegal migration and emphasized that "foreigners must strictly obey" Japanese law stating that those who overstay their visa or abscond from justice should be treated as harshly as Japanese citizens.
-She proposed that policies be reconsidered from the ground up, with an aim to establish an "orderly coexistence" between Japanese citizens and immigrants based on "mutual consideration" in communities.
+During the campaign she called for a "crackdown" on illegal migration and emphasized that "foreigners must strictly obey" Japanese law, stating that those who overstay their visa or abscond from justice should be treated as harshly as Japanese citizens.
+She proposed that policies be reconsidered from the ground up, with the aim of establishing an "orderly coexistence" between Japanese citizens and immigrants based on "mutual consideration" in communities.
 In her campaign manifesto she also proposed establishing an agency to tackle issues such as visa overstays, overtourism, and land purchases by foreign nationals, particularly near defense facilities and strategic assets.
-On refugees she explicitly stated: "For those who come [to Japan] with financial motives and claim that they are refugees, I'll have you go home."
+On refugees, she explicitly stated: "For those who come [to Japan] with financial motives and claim that they are refugees, I'll have you go home."

-Takaichi supports adoption of a "Comprehensive Economic Security Act" that would establish laws and organizations to prevent foreign students and engineers who come to Japan from nations like China from taking Japanese technology back to their home countries for military purposes.
+At the LDP leadership debate on 30 September 2024, she stated that she was "not considering setting quotas for people who stay legally."
+Takaichi has supported policies that increase the inflow of foreigners, such as "Training and Employment", and the expansion of industries covered by the Technical Intern Training Program.
+She has been evaluated as a promoter of policies expanding the acceptance of foreign labor.

+In November 2025, Takaichi sent a congratulatory telegram to the "National Association for Support of Coexistence with Foreign Human Resources" (NAGOMi) for its 21st national forum in Tokyo.
+The association was established with the efforts of Toshihiro Nikai, and aims to "develop a nationwide 'global human resources coexistence network,' cooperate with the government and prefectures, appropriately train, protect, and support foreign workers including technical interns, and contribute to the realization of a multicultural society without discrimination."